Py-Contributors/AlgorithmsAndDataStructure/.github/ISSUE_TEMPLATE/create-an-issue.md

 ### Self Check

-- One Change in one Pull Request
-- Ask for issue assignment before making PR
+- Ask for issue assignment before making Pull Request.
-- Add file in proper folder
+- Add you file in proper folder
 - clean code and documentation for better readability
-- add title and what program will do first in the file
+- Add title and descrption of program in file

 :star2: Star it :fork_and_knife:Fork it :handshake: Contribute to it!